What is Normalized EBITDA and Why It Matters

 Unusual events:

-• Natural disaster repairs
+• Natural disaster repairs (fire, flood, earthquake damage)

-• Insurance claim deductibles
+• Insurance claim deductibles for unusual events

-• Fraud or theft losses
+• Fraud or theft losses (assuming not systemic control issues)

-• COVID-related expenses (if non-recurring)
+• Pandemic-related expenses (only if genuinely non-recurring)

 The key test: will this expense recur under normal operations?
 If not, it's a candidate for add-back.
+However, be cautious with items that appear "one-time" but actually happen with some regularity.

 Below-market rent: Company rents property from owner at $5,000/month when market rate is $12,000/month.
-Adjustment: $84,000 annual deduction from EBITDA (expenses will increase post-acquisition).
+Adjustment: $84,000 annual deduction from EBITDA (expenses will increase post-acquisition to market rates).

 Personal Expenses

-• Personal vehicles and fuel
+• Personal vehicles and fuel (cars used primarily for personal use)

-• Travel not related to business
+• Travel not related to business (family vacations run through the company)

-• Home office expenses
+• Home office expenses (portion not legitimately used for business)

-• Personal insurance
+• Personal insurance (life insurance, personal property coverage)

 Revenue Adjustments